 Friedman agrees: "Scratching both disrupts the skin barrier (our army to the outside nasty world) and induces more inflammation as it is a physical injury.
 Scratching also leaves its mark through discoloration and scarring even after the cause has been identified and managed."
 So to avoid the damage of itching, along with identifying the possible causes of it in the first place, a dermatologist appointment is key.
 So take our word for it: Just do it.
 Book an appointment.
 Your skin will thank you for it.

 Consider this lotion a botanical cocktail.
-Not only is it infused with antioxidants that detoxify and protect skin, but vitamins A, C, and E nourish and clarify, while sugarcane, lemon, apple, and green tea extracts revitalize skin.
+Not only is it infused with antioxidants that detoxify and protect the skin, but vitamins A, C, and E nourish and clarify, while sugarcane, lemon, apple, and green tea extracts revitalize skin.
 The real kicker, though, is that it’s formulated with plant enzymes that act as a hair minimizer, so it softens body hair and reduces its density and length.